PatientOrderSets/chatbot_android_sdk_skeleton_app/Readme.md

 For a manual install, follow these steps:

-1. Download the latest SDK's AAR file from the [Releases section](#).
-2. Copy the AAR file to your project's `app/libs` directory.
+1. Place the latest SDK's AAR file inside your project's `app/libs` directory.
+You can find the latest AAR file inside the `libs` folder of this project [app-release.aar](https://bitbucket.org/architech/think-research-android-skelton-app/src/main/app/libs/).

-3. Add the following line in your module's `build.gradle`:
+2. Add the following line in your module's `build.gradle`:

 ```groovy
 dependencies {